 LCC's out-of-this-world orientation will give you information about academic advising, student life, LCC pro tips, and you can even register for classes before you leave!

 Register for Classes

-Fall 2020 classes will be held in three formats.
+Fall 2021 classes will be held in five formats.

 Learn more about LCC programs and the enrollment process by contacting the admissions team.

 Get a job on campus to earn while you learn with flexible schedules around your classes.Learn More